siddhartpai/pragmaticTerminal/README.md

 Prints pragmatic tips to your terminal

-Print by adding
+Clone the repository to a folder.

-node prag.js to your .bashrc
+Add node <folder>/prag.js to your .bashrc
+Get Pragmatic goodness to your terminal